Houseboat Terms and Conditions

 - Empty trash into the large trash containers located by the entrance gate to the docks.
 Keep our waters beautiful by never throwing your trash overboard.

 - Watch your children carefully – Many of the cabinets and storage closets are within reach.
-Never let them roam alone anywhere aboard the yacht or docks.
+Never let them roam alone anywhere aboard or on the docks.

 - If you leave food open, our Seagulls will become your house guests.
 Please cover and refrigerate all food.
 Do not leave behind any food when you leave.

-- Assumption of Risk and Agreement to Indemnify and Hold Yacht Owner Harmless – The undersigned assumes all risk of any kind associated with occupying, boarding and departing the Vessel, including injury or death that the undersigned might suffer by virtue of the undersigned’s boarding or departing the Yacht, slipping and falling on the Yacht, or by being a lessee, occupant or passenger on the Vessel at any other time on any body of water whether the Vessel is moving or tied to the dock.
-Further, the undersigned will indemnify and hold harmless, and agrees to indemnify, the Owner and Owner’s members, heirs, assigns, officers, directors, agents, employees, attorneys and beneficiaries from any and all liability, damages, claims, causes of action, attorney fees and court costs or financial responsibility incident to any injury, death, damage or loss suffered by either the undersigned, or an invitee or guest of the undersigned, as a result of the undersigned’s usage of the Yacht in any manner.
+- Assumption of Risk and Agreement to Indemnify and Hold Yacht Owner Harmless – The undersigned assumes all risk of any kind associated with occupying, boarding and departing the Houseboat, including injury or death that the undersigned might suffer by virtue of the undersigned’s boarding or departing the boat, slipping and falling on the boat, or by being a lessee, occupant or passenger on the boat at any other time on any body of water whether the boat is moving or tied to the dock.
+Further, the undersigned will indemnify and hold harmless, and agrees to indemnify, the Owner and Owner’s members, heirs, assigns, officers, directors, agents, employees, attorneys and beneficiaries from any and all liability, damages, claims, causes of action, attorney fees and court costs or financial responsibility incident to any injury, death, damage or loss suffered by either the undersigned, or an invitee or guest of the undersigned, as a result of the undersigned’s usage of the boat in any manner.

 - The undersigned freely agrees to this all-encompassing release of liability with the understanding that being on a boat in ocean or bay can be a highly dangerous activity.